alexrintt/shared-storage/docs/Usage/Storage Access Framework.md

 Given the document uri, opens the file in the specified `mode` and writes the `bytes` to it.

 `mode` represents the mode in which the file will be opened for writing.
-Use `FileMode.write` for truncating and `FileMode.append` for appending to the file.
+Use `FileMode.write` for truncating (overwrite) and `FileMode.append` for appending to the file.

 ```dart
 final Uri documentUri = ...